Thursday, April 13, 2017

 Emma: It’s not my scene, but I can appreciate why they are valuable to others.

-Monika: Could you tell me about the importance of love in your life?
+Monika: How would you describe the role of love in your life?

 Emma: Wow… that’s a huge question!
 There are many kinds of love… romantic, platonic, parental, and even vocational… the list goes on.
-I see love as a vital part of my life and I enjoy sharing my love and passions with others.
+I see love as a vital part of my life, and I enjoy sharing my love and passions with others.
 The importance of love cannot be overstated.

-Monika: Many transgender ladies write their memoirs.
-Have you ever thought about writing such a book yourself?
+Monika: Many transgender women choose to write memoirs about their journeys.
+Have you ever considered writing your own?

 Emma: I have… I enjoy writing and I think that I have a story to share, but setting aside the time and effort to put it on paper is another issue altogether.

 Emma: So much depends on the individual’s circumstances!
 What I can say is that transitioning was the best decision I’ve ever made, other than having my two amazing kiddos.
-Discrimination and hatred are going to exist, regardless but I believe being a visible example of the real normalcy of trans people is important.
+Discrimination and hatred are going to exist regardless, but I believe being a visible example of the real normalcy of trans people is important.

-Monika: What is your next step in the present time and where do you see yourself within the next 5-7 years?
+Monika: What’s the next step in your journey right now, and where do you see yourself in the next five to seven years?

 Emma: My next step in the transition is gender confirmation surgery in 2018.
 In the next 7 years, I see myself continuing my advocacy, increasing my representation of trans* individuals in the legal arena, and enjoying life with my friends and family.

-Monika: My pen friend Gina Grahame wrote to me once that we should not limit our potential because of how we were born or by what we see other transsexuals and transgender people doing.
-Our dreams should not end on an operating table; that’s where they begin.
-Do you agree with this?
+Monika: My pen friend Gina Grahame once told me that we shouldn’t limit our potential based on how we were born or by what we see other trans people doing.
+She said our dreams shouldn’t end on an operating table, that’s where they begin.
+Do you share this perspective?

 Emma: I think our dreams can begin well before an operating table (and may not even include an operating table for some); however, I agree with the overall sentiment.
 I think “transition” really applies to life in general.
-All people are in a state of transition – moving from whom they were to the person they want to be and know they are.
-For transgender folks, our transition may be more visible, but we should all strive for growth and movement towards a better self.
+All people are in a state of transition, moving from whom they were to the person they want to be and know they are.
+For transgender folks, our transition may be more visible, but we should all strive for growth and movement toward a better self.

 Emma: Thanks, Monika!